kevinslin/aws-reference-notes/services/amazon_ecs/troubleshooting.md

 When using Terraform, the following error may be returned\.
 - **Note**
 Task\-level CPU and memory parameters are ignored for Windows containers\.

+## Using Docker debug output

+- **Important**
+This procedure is written for the Amazon ECS\-optimized Amazon Linux AMI\.
+For other operating systems, see [Enable debugging](https://docs.docker.com/engine/admin/#enable-debugging) and [Control and configure Docker with systemd]() in the Docker documentation\.

+## Amazon ECS Log File Locations

+- **Note**
+If you are not sure how to collect all of the logs on your container instances, you can use the Amazon ECS logs collector\.
+For more information, see [Amazon ECS logs collector](ecs-logs-collector.md)\.

+## Amazon ECS logs collector

+- **Note**
+The source code for the Amazon ECS logs collector is available on GitHub for both [Linux](https://github.com/awslabs/ecs-logs-collector) and [Windows](https://github.com/awslabs/aws-ecs-logs-collector-for-windows)\.
+We encourage you to submit pull requests for changes that you would like to have included\.
+However, Amazon Web Services doesn't currently support running modified copies of this software\.

+## Agent introspection diagnostics

+- **Important**
+Your container instance must have an IAM role that allows access to Amazon ECS in order to reach the introspection API\.
+For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.
+- **Note**
+The command below is piped through the python \-mjson\.tool for greater readability\.

+## Docker diagnostics

+- **Note**
+Docker logs are only available on the container instance if you are using the default `json` log driver\.
+If you have configured your tasks to use the `awslogs` log driver, then your container logs are available in CloudWatch Logs\.
+For more information, see [Using the awslogs log driver](using_awslogs.md)\.

 ## API failure reasons